-The ‘Washington Consensus’, which recommends programmes of privatisation, liberalisation and economic stabilisation measures are all about making Third World economies more dependent on (or “integrated into”) Western/Northern needs and in particular more open to exploitation by Northern multinationals; structural adjustment policies (SAPs) also guarantee the North a massive supply of cheap labour.
+The long-running ‘Washington Consensus’ which existed for decades, long recommended programmes of privatisation, liberalisation and economic stabilisation measures – which have been all about making Third World economies more dependent on (or “integrated into”) Western/Northern needs and in particular more open to exploitation by Northern multinationals; structural adjustment policies (SAPs) also effectively guaranteed the North a massive supply of cheap labour.

-It is the sophisticated use of structural adjustment policies by the IMF and World Bank, which has ensured that the neocolonial process has been both systematic and widespread.
-The universal enforcement of SAP’s imposed by the IMF & World Bank can be considered a continuation of the imperialist manipulation which occurred in colonial times to achieve the domination of the colonial economy.
+It is the sophisticated use of SAPs by the IMF and World Bank, which ensured that the neocolonial process was both systematic and widespread.
+The universal enforcement of SAPs imposed by the IMF & World Bank can be considered a continuation of the imperialist manipulation which occurred in colonial times to achieve the domination of the colonial economy.
 SAPs, to use their abbreviation, do just that; they ‘sap’ the vitality of domestic economies.
 There is a wide gulf between the rhetoric and the reality of globalisation and between the rhetoric and reality of the proclaimed benefits of IMF and World Bank operations.
 The rhetoric promises progress toward broad-based prosperity and environmental stewardship.
 Many citizens see a different reality: pockets of obscene wealth in the midst of growing human misery, social dislocation, and environmental devastation [WDM June2000].
-SAP’s lengthen the duration of the famously coined phrase ‘trickle-down’ to the extent of a dripping tap, while skewering the playing field in favour of multinational capital, consigning domestically led economic recovery firmly to the back-seat.
-The ‘globalisation’ process as a whole is rendered a downward spiral to nations in the South by a combination of fundamentally-flawed and dangerously irresponsible economic restructuring and the devastatingly dominant-impact on domestic-economies worldwide from the TNC’s oligarchy (for e.g. the impact of export dumping and the taking over of local grain markets by multinational grain companies like Cargill), together with the continued seepage of debt repayments from these economies.
+SAP’s lengthen the duration of the famously coined phrase ‘trickle-down’ to the extent of a dripping tap, while skewing the playing field in favour of multinational capital, consigning domestically-led economic recovery firmly to the back-seat.

 The same underlying process of expropriation and profit for the benefit of a few has been the driving-force underpinning both the ruthless colonial looting that occurred in Africa, Asia, Eire, Latin America and the West Indies, and present-day corporate investments that rely on speculation without respect of labour or environmental standards.
-For instance, the “explosion” in Export Processing Zones the last decade all around the poor parts of the world, employing more than 30 million people.
-In most of these places the companies’ hired workers endure long working hours (usually between 10 and 12 hours per day, and in exceptional circumstances, sometimes up to 16 h a day), no rights, and vulnerability of getting fired if involved in a labour union or if they’re pregnant or ill.
+For instance, the “explosion” in Export Processing Zones over recent decades across the poorest parts of the world, employing as an approximate aggregate more than 30 million people.
+In most of these places the companies’ hired workers endure the vulnerability of getting fired if involved in a labour union or if they’re pregnant or ill.
 The companies get tax exemptions and leave no support for the local/national government where they operate.
 Often these exemptions last for 5 years, and by then the company changes names or can even switch production to another EPZ in another country.

 The legacy of colonialism, then, has been a familiar pattern starting with the straight swap of power from the colonialists to elite dictatorships, through to subjugation of national economies to the dictates of multinational power aided by the “unholy trinity” of the IMF, World Bank and WTO/GATT.
 There pervades a global adherence to neoliberalist dogmatic perspective, while being intellectually backward in that it is the fastest way to undermine the claimed objectives which are actually sought and hypocritical (we can subsidise our production through the military industrial complex, but you in the South can’t), as-it-is-implemented, the “unholy-trinity” of the WTO, WB and IMF are fundamentally complicit in the process of neo-colonial appropriation and resource exploitation.

 Countries in the North are increasingly reliant on investments abroad to sustain their own economies.
-There is an obvious link between the nation state’s interest in diplomatically supporting multinational trading investments in poorer regions of the world, and those multinationals making a decent rate-of-return for their shareholders, who are largely resident in the nation states of the North.
-The stark reality is that as the US and EU push the General Agreement on Trade in Services to help ease the flow of international investment and liberalisation abroad, together with the floodgates to external investment and multinational encroachment being lowered in regions such as Africa perfectly highlighted by the terms and conditions of the NEPAD agreement (the New Partnership for Africa’s Development), it is plain to see that the process determining the flow of profit from the South to the North is being set-in-stone, consolidating the neocolonial process.
+The stark reality is that as the US and EU push for further financial liberalisation abroad with the entry-gates to external investment and multinational encroachment being lowered in regions such as Africa perfectly highlighted by the terms and conditions of the NEPAD agreement (the New Partnership for Africa’s Development), it is plain to see that the process determining the flow of profit from the South to the North is being set-in-stone, consolidating the neocolonial process.

 And what is the driving engine of this continued neocolonial subjugation of country after country around the world?
 For ex-colonising nation states of the post-industrialised world whose citizens are no longer cheap-labour for the manufacturing industry, it is the need to earn rates of return on investments abroad which can balance their own trade-deficits which exist because goods are no longer produced and are instead being imported.
-For multinationals, their pressure to achieve rates-of-return for their shareholders, it is their own debt schedules – borrowed against their assets (from banks) – which is a byproduct of a debt-money system which itself is the driving engine of capitalism and the necessary source of speculative investment for wealth accumulation, just like it was in the days when the first slave-ships ventured out, financed by banks such as Barclays.
+But, while national economies the world over fight to live within their means and remain economically competitive in relation to their competitors, around the world they fight to ensure the necessary source of speculative investment for wealth accumulation, just like it was in the days when the first slave-ships ventured out, financed by banks such as Barclays.
 Within the North, the virtual monopoly that private banks have to undertake money creation through the liquidity ratio means that a national debt is not only unavoidable, but essential to sustain economic growth.
 However, as the leading world economy with seinorage status of it’s currency, the USA enjoys premium advantages in being ahead of the pack in the world economy, such as the benefit of the subsequent net capital inflows generated from the flood of US Dollars into the world financial system, permitting them the luxury of perpetually running up trade deficits and enormous budgets for defence spending (how long this precise arrangement will remain in place is questionable in years to come).
 Together with it’s domination of the multilateral institutions such as the World Bank and IMF, where voting rights are weighted in their favour as the largest member economy, the US penalise countries of inferior wealth who even attempt to implement policies which are long established within US economic management.
 It is effectively a delicate combination of factors complicit in ensuring the continued neo-colonial subjugation of countries in the South, particularly nations within Africa.